Birthday Weekend in Venice

 Taking the Boat to San Marco Square

-It took about fifteen minutes to get across, we passed some beautiful old buildings and many other boats and gondolieri.
+It took about fifteen minutes to get across to San Marco by boat, we passed some beautiful old buildings and many other boats and gondolieri.
 Jerome seemed to be excited to travel around like this.

 The Busy San Marco Square